jameshfisher/jameshfisher.com/_posts/2017-08-03-golang-dns-lookup.md

 ---
-title: "How can I do DNS lookup in Go?"
+title: How can I do DNS lookup in Go?
+tags:
+  - golang
+  - dns
+  - networking
+  - programming
+taggedAt: '2024-03-26'
 ---

 Go's `"net"` package in the stdlib has standard DNS client functions.